UPDATES

 Indian Heritage & Culture, History and Geography of the World and Society

-• The Freedom Struggle — various stages and important contributors
+• The Freedom Struggle — its various stages and important contributors/contributions from different parts of the country

 • Post-independence consolidation and reorganization